Odinbytes/justin-portfolio/README.md

-I haven't forgotten about you. imma make you proud.
+haven't forgotten about you. imma make you proud.
 This personal portfolio page is initially built with HTML/CSS and Javascript.
 It will be improved using React and Vue Js later.

 Welcome to My Portfolio, where ideas are conceived!